-- The motivation provided by LHC has lead to great progress • & Expected Signal/Background ratios tell us we need total control of the SM - Perturbative QCD is now predictive to a few % accuracy • A massive challenge for a confining non-abelian gauge theory has been met - Many theorists have been converted to an industrial effort • & Parton Distribution Factories, NLO Brands, Monte Carlo Marketing ... - Surprising progress in QFT, not just phenomenology

-• Completely new techniques have emerged, and connections beyond QFT - We look forward to the challenge of real data!
+- The motivation provided by LHC has lead to great progress - Expected Signal/Background ratios tell us we need total control of the SM - Perturbative QCD is now predictive to a few % accuracy - A massive challenge for a confining non-abelian gauge theory has been met - Many theorists have been converted to an industrial effort - Parton Distribution Factories, NLO Brands, Monte Carlo Marketing ... - Surprising progress in QFT, not just phenomenology - · Completely new techniques have emerged, and connections beyond QFT - QCD is ready to meet the challenge of real data!